HYAllStars/CV/README.md

 **Daegu District Court**

 ----------------------------------------------------------------------------
-## Programming Experience and Course Work
+## Programming Experience
-+ *Computer Science 101*, Standford University on Coursera, 2013.
++ *Computer Science 101*, Stanford University on Coursera, 2013.
 + *Learn to Program: The Fundamentals*, University of Toronto on Coursera, 2013.
 + JavaScript and Python training at [codecademy.com](http://www.codecademy.com/cssace54289).